-- (a) The revenue was derived from structural works segment. - (b) The revenue was derived from fitting-out works segment. - (c) Revenue from the customer is less than 10% of the total revenue of the Group for the year.
+- (a) The revenue was derived from fitting-out works segment. - (b) The revenue was derived from structural works segment. - (c) Revenue from the customer is less than 10% of the total revenue of the Group for the year.

 7 OTHER INCOME